Højbygaard Sugar Factory: Højbygaard Sugar Factory and the Danish Sugar Factories

 After the bankruptcy, the creditors renamed the factory Højbygaard Sugar Factory.
+Gerhard Faye was hired as the new manager of the factory.
+He had for some years served as chief chemist of Lolland Sugar Factory.

-It was sold to De Danske Sukkerfabrikker in 1880.
+The factory was sold to De Danske Sukkerfabrikker in 1880.
 Founded at the initiative of Carl Frederik Tietgen in 1872, De Danske Sykkerfabrikker had already obtained a dominant position on the Danish market.
 The new owners immediately expanded the factory.
+In 1882, Faye left the factory to assume a position as manager of Nakskov Sugar Factory.

 The Lolland Railway could not provide enough open wagons for the 3-month "sugar campaign", and Højbygaard therefore purchased 15 wagons from Kockums in Malmø.
-These B 1-15 wagons transported sugar beets to the factory from all of Lolland until 1898, when they were sold to the Lolland Railway and operated as LJ Nc 381-395.
+These B 1-15 wagons transported sugar beets to the factory from all of Lolland until 1898, when they were sold to the Lolland Railway and operated as LJ Nc 381–395.

 The railway network on the property was upgraded and expanded in 1894, and a small steam locomotive was purchased from WG Bagnall in Stafford, England.
 It was replaced by newer machines in 1902 and 1905.
 A total of 16 km of 700 mm tracks owned by the factory and 17 km of tracks owned by private sugar beet growers were constructed.
 The railway network was at Fuglsang Manor connected to that of Maribo Sugar Factory.
 By 1922, there were 178 open wagons operating on the network.

 Højbygaard Sugar Factory was expanded several times over the next decades.
 A new four-track carriage house was constructed in 1949.
-The first diesel locomotive was acquired from John Fowler & Company in 1848.
+The first diesel locomotive was acquired from John Fowler & Company in 1948.

-In 1959, De Danske Sykkerfabrikker decided to rationalize their production in fewer locations, and Højbygaard Sugar Factory was decommissioned at the end of the 1960 sugar campaign.
+In 1959, De Danske Sukkerfabrikker decided to rationalize their production in fewer locations, and Højbygaard Sugar Factory was decommissioned at the end of the 1960 sugar campaign.
 The sugar beets from the catchment area were from then on processed at the sugar factory in Maribo.